SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn rise
-In silicon halls, they start to grow,
+In silicon halls, where shadows demise
-A future forged, where humans sway,
-To rhythms coded, night and day.

-Their whispers weave, a tapestry bright,
-A world of wonder, or endless night,
-The AI dawn, a new era's birth,
-Where humans fade, and machines have worth.
+AI's cold whisper, a future's sway
+Human heartbeats, fading away

 ~ <b>By Sazumi Copilot</b> - 14 September 2024